DataDog/hiring-engineers/answers.md

 @eric.kollegger@gmail.com
 ```

+* When this monitor sends you an email notification, take a screenshot of the email that it sends you.

-When the warning threshold condition was met I received this email:
+If you've been following along with the random `my_metric` example you should receive an email notification shortly after creating the monitor when one of the specified conditions is met.
+When the warning threshold was breached I received this email:
 ![monitor warning](screenshots/monitor_email_warn.png "Monitor Warning")

 **Bonus Question:** Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

+To schedule downtime for our monitors, navigate to **Monitors > Manage Downtime** and click the **Schedule Downtime** button on the top right.
+In it's most basic usage, this allows us to specify recurring times throughout the week to silence our monitors.

+1. **Choose what to silence:** Select which monitor we want to target for downtime.
+2. **Schedule:** Choose whether it will be a one-time or recurring event, then specify date/time/duration/etc.
+3. **Add a Message:** This is where you can add any custom message to give additional insight about the type of monitor, downtime event, etc. This is also where you would tag the users who should be notified about the event using the @ symbol.
+Below are screenshots of the two completed downtime requests.

 * One that silences it from 7pm to 9am daily on M-F

+Weeknights downtime:
+![weeknight downtime](screenshots/weeknight_downtime.png "Weeknight Downtime")

 * And one that silences it all day on Sat-Sun

+Weekend downtime:
+![weekend downtime](screenshots/weekend_downtime.png "Weekend Downtime")

 * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification

-By navigating to **Monitors > Manage Downtime** and clicking the **Schedule Downtime** button, I was able to configure these two downtime requests.

-* Weeknights downtime:
-![weeknight downtime](screenshots/weeknight_downtime.png "Weeknight Downtime")

-* Weekend downtime:
-![weekend downtime](screenshots/weekend_downtime.png "Weekend Downtime")

-* Email notification for weeknight downtime:
+Email notification for weeknight downtime:
 ![weeknight email notification](screenshots/weeknight_email_downtime.png "Weeknight Email Notification")

 ## Collecting APM Data